slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The past doesn’t help understanding the present.
 It’s the present that helps understanding the past."
 -- José Saramago*

-Life becomes very easy when you have studied the past and recognize the recurring patterns.
+Life becomes easy when you recognize the recurring patterns.

-> *"The past is entirely contained in your head.
-It is nowhere else.
-The present is all that exists and that is where you exist. (...)
-Changing your interpretation of your past is often just as good as changing your past."
--- Naval Ravikant*

-> *"Dont bother fighting the old; just build the new."
--- Kevin Kelly*

 > *"History does not repeat, but it does rhyme."
 -- Mark Twain*

+> *"Don’t bother fighting the old; just build the new."
+-- Kevin Kelly*

 > *"The historian is not really interested in the unique, but in what is general in the unique."
 -- Edward Carr*